|

 References build_fold_addr_expr_loc(), build_sender_ref(), lang_hooks::decls, gimplify_assign(), is_global_var(), is_reference(), is_task_ctx(), is_variable_sized(), lookup_decl_in_outer_ctx(), OMP_CLAUSE__LOOPTEMP_, OMP_CLAUSE_COPYIN, OMP_CLAUSE_FIRSTPRIVATE, OMP_CLAUSE_LASTPRIVATE, OMP_CLAUSE_PRIVATE, OMP_CLAUSE_REDUCTION, lang_hooks_for_decls::omp_private_outer_ref, and use_pointer_for_field().

-Generate code to implement SHARED from the sender (aka parent)
+Generate code to implement the clauses, FIRSTPRIVATE, COPYIN, LASTPRIVATE, and REDUCTION from the sender (aka parent) side.

 If CTX is a nested parallel directive.
 Find the immediately